somatonic/Pollino/README.md

 ## Support & dontations

+I'm always there to help out with problems or question.
+It might just take a while for me to respond.
+Feel free to ask.

+If you find a bug or feature you wish, just open an issue on https://github.com/somatonic/Pollino/issues

 Making such modules takes lots of time.
 Feel free to support me and buy me a beer or make a donation.
 My Paypal address is [philipp at urlich dot ch]